AcidLeroy/GaussianProcesses/README.md

 file.
 I have provided a .m file for convenience, but it is really just a symbolic link to the tex file.

+## What's needed
+In order to run the code, you need to have *MATLAB* installed, and you also need to download the code freely available from [Gaussian Processes](http://www.gaussianprocess.org/gpml/code/matlab/doc/index.html)

 ## Running the Code and Generating the Doc
 In order to run the code and build the pdf, you need to have *MATLAB* and tex installed on your system.